martavp/pypsa-in-prime/README.md

 3. Some useful commands to use in the cluster are described in the [labbook](https://labbook.au.dk/display/COM/3.+Convenient+commands).

 4. If you are using Windows, [WinSCP](https://winscp.net/eng/download.php) can be useful to copy folders to/from the cluster.
+Alternatively, use FileZilla on Windows, OSX or Linux.

 5. To connect to the cluster you need to be connected to the university network, so if you are at home you need to use the VPN (The VPN only works for employee's and PhD students.
 Master students need to be on university network to connect to the cluster)